kdvolder/rabbitmq-tut-03-publish-subscribe/README.md

 Running
 =======

-Like in the original tutorial, you need three consoles.
-In the first one you run "NewTask" in the other two "Worker".
-Use "Run As >> Java Application" to run "NewTask" once and run "Worker" twice.
-You can create additional Eclipse Console Views and pin the respective processes to them.
+Run any number of "EmitLog" and "ReceiveLogs" processes by right click on the respective class and use "Run As >> Java Application".
+You can create additional Eclipse Console Views and pin one console to each process.
+Any messages you type in a "EmitLog" console will be broadcast to all the "ReceiveLogs" processes.

-Any stuff you type in "NewTask" will be posted to the work queue and dispatched to one of the workers.
+EmitLog and ReceiveLogs processes can be started or killed at any time.